Man starts his day right with a delicious cup of hot coffee.

 Reduce inflammation

 “Coffee is packed with antioxidants which work to neutralize oxidative stress-inducing and disease-promoting free radicals in the body, a process that lowers systemic inflammation (11),” says Fernando.
 Chronic inflammation is the root cause of many illnesses, from erectile dysfunction to heart disease.
-Research suggests that both intermittent fasting and coffee can help reduce inflammation (4, 12).
+Research suggests that both intermittent fasting and coffee can help reduce inflammation (2, 12).

 Improve metabolic health

-Higher coffee intake is also associated with a decreased risk of metabolic syndrome (13, 14)—an inflammatory condition characterized by excess body fat, high cholesterol, and elevated blood sugar levels.
+Higher coffee intake is also associated with a decreased risk of metabolic syndrome (13, 14)—an inflammatory condition characterized by excess abdominal fat, high cholesterol, and elevated blood sugar levels.
 It’s also linked to a reduced risk of type 2 diabetes (15, 16), and heart disease (17).

 Boost brain function